Little Disasters

 Little Disasters is a 2025 television limited series that was released on Paramount+.
-The series is created by Ruth Fowler and written by Fowler and Amanda Duke.
+The series is created by Ruth Fowler; it is written by Fowler and Amanda Duke.
 It is based on the novel of the same name by Sarah Vaughan.
 It is directed by Eva Sigurðardóttir and produced by Roughcut Television, in association with Fremantle.
 It stars Jo Joyner, Diane Kruger, and Ben Bailey Smith.
 It was released on Paramount+ in the United Kingdom and Ireland on 22 May 2025.

 Premise

-An accident and emergency doctor treating an unexplained head injury on the child of one her best friends faces the dilemma of whether to subsequently make a report to child social services.
+An accident and emergency doctor treating an unexplained head injury on the child of one of her best friends faces the dilemma of whether to subsequently make a report to child social services.